cartografa/cartografa/README.md

 Hi 👋, I’m Carolina.

-A front-end developer and illustrator from Argentina.
+A developer and illustrator from Argentina.

-I'm interested in animation, design and game development.

-I’m currently learning React, three.js and Blender 💖, and finishing a full stack web development bootcamp with Node.js.
+I’m currently learning React, three.js and Blender, and finishing a Full Stack Web Development Bootcamp with Node.js 💖.
+I'm also progressing towards completing my Bachelor of Computer Science 🎓.

+I looooove animations, design and game development.

 ------------